Jamesflynn1/pyRBM/docs/source/index.rst

 **pyRBM** is a Python library to enable the construction and simulation of rules based models.

-Check out the :doc:`Usage` section for further information, including how to :ref:`installation` the project.
+Check out the :ref:`Usage` section for further information, including how to :ref:`installation` the project.

 .. note::